What Impacts the Data in LENA Reports?

 These factors are helpful to keep in mind and to discuss during coaching conversations:

-noun-teacher-21550-7E3F98Attendance, staffing and ratios
+Attendance, staffing and ratios

-The total number of children and the adult-child ratio on a LENA Day can also impact data.
-For example, in an infant or toddler room with fewer children and more adults per child, teachers may have an easier time engaging with each child.
-Conversely, in a preschool classroom with more children and fewer adults, it may be more challenging to engage in frequent turns with each child.
+The number of children and adult-child ratio also matter.
+For example, in an infant room with fewer children and more adults, it is usually easier to engage each child.
+In a preschool room with more children and fewer adults, it can be more challenging to have frequent turns with everyone.

 What to do:

-• Encourage center directors to avoid moving staff or children to new classrooms during a LENA Grow sequence.
+- Encourage center directors to avoid moving staff or children to new classrooms during a LENA Grow sequence.

-• Try to ensure all participating children are reflected on the reports starting with the first LENA Day (although it’s okay to add children if they enroll later in a sequence).
+- Try to ensure all participating children are reflected on the reports starting with the first LENA Day (although it’s okay to add children if they enroll later in a sequence).

-• Compare attendance to previous weeks' reports before drawing conclusions about significant decreases or increases in turns.
+- Compare attendance to previous weeks' reports before drawing conclusions about significant decreases or increases in turns.

 Since substitutes may not be as familiar with or focused on talking more with the children, data might be lower.